-Experience a real sense of excitement across the banks of the Tyne in NEwcastle gateshead
+Experience a real sense of excitement along the river Tyne in NEwcastlegateshead

 Our history goes back to Roman times from AD122 with the building of the Roman bridge, a Roman fort and then construction began here of the Northern frontier of the Roman Empire which we know as “Hadrian’s Wall.
 Our history was shaped also with Anglo Saxon, Viking and Norman invasions.
 The Norman Castle was built on the site of the Roman fort.

 The city and area offers a blend of cultural heritage, stylish individuality and dynamic character.
 The very centre of the city, known as Grainger Town, was only built between 1830-40 with gorgeous classical style architecture using lovely local honey coloured sandstone.
 Find out everything about this from your Guide.
 The stories and life and the buildings will enthral you.

 Some of the finest shopping in Europe is available at Newcastle’s indoor shopping precinct “Eldon Square” and other city streets such as Grainger Street.
 Don’t miss the historic indoor Victorian Grainger Market.
 As well as shopping there, it has many stalls with food offerings of so many kinds and spoilt for choice really!

 All this and a nightlife second to none, plus an endless selection of fine hotels and restaurants and last but not least an energy that is not only in the place but also in the people who are famous for their warmth and friendliness.

 Enhance your visit with a walking tour from one of our Blue Badge Guides or if visiting with a coach party, mix a walking tour with a panoramic coach tour which will allow you to see so much more in a short time.